Professional Driver’s Licence

 Before learning to drive a Class 1, 2, 3 or 4 vehicle, you must get authorized instruction in the class of vehicle you want to be licensed in.
-This manual will explain the types of driver’s licences available and how to go about getting one.
 When you are ready, Driver and Vehicle Licensing will test your ability to operate the class of vehicle you wish to drive.

 These instructions have no legislative sanction.
 For interpreting and applying the law, consult The Highway Traffic Act, The Drivers and Vehicles Act, and their respective Regulations.